 According to the New Scientist article, “between the early 1970s and the early 2000s, adults in the US increased their average daily calorie intake by 13%, largely by eating more carbohydrates, including sugar.
 In 1996, the average US adult swallowed 83 more calories per day from added sugar than in 1977.
 Today, yearly sugar consumption in the US is close to 40 kilograms per person – more than 20 teaspoons a day.”

 The World Health Organisation (WHO) is working on new consumption guidelines that recommend free sugars form only 5% of daily calories (down from their earlier 10% recommendation) or about 8 teaspoons a day for men and 6 for women.
 For some context, a 355 ml can of cola contains the approximate equivalent of 10 teaspoons (39 grams – 4 grams per teaspoon).
 This is irrespective of the type of sugar used (or more accurately, the relative percentage of fructose/sucrose in the added sweeteners).

 Natural sugar in fruit, veges, milk still OK

 These sugars are not to be confused with sugars that occur naturally in fruit and vegetables, or the lactose in milk.
 As far as nutritionists are concerned, these fall into some sort of ‘naturally occurring’ loophole where the nutritional content and/or fibre value of such foods give the sugar content a get-out-of-jail-free card.

 Increased sugar intake is one of many factors that contribute to obesity.
-In this activity, students participate in a simulation demonstrating that both genetic make-up and environmental factors influence an individual’s likelihood of becoming obese.
+In Obesity risk factors activity students participate in a simulation demonstrating that both genetic make-up and environmental factors influence an individual’s likelihood of becoming obese.

 O’Callaghan, T. (2014).
 Sugar on trial: What you really need to know.
 New Scientist.
 Iss.
 2954.
 (Published 1 February 2014).